Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   unique identifier devEUI and a random nonce that will be used for session key derivation.
 * JoinAccept:
-  To on-board an device, the Network Server responds to the JoinRequest issued by an device with a JoinAccept message.
+  To on-board an device, the Network Gateway responds to the JoinRequest issued by an device with a JoinAccept message.
 That message is encrypted with the device's AppKey and contains (amongst other fields) the major network's settings and a network random nonce used to derive the